Pathfinder - The Antipaladin Handbook

 - Extra Mercy: Being active instead of reactive, Touch of Corruption has the luxury of not needing to guess what you might need.
 You get to pick what you want, and everyone else gets to save or suck.
 Where a Paladin might need an extra Mercy to cover an additional potential crippling effect, the Antipaladin can already get all of the good Cruelty options without spending a feat.

 - Unsanctioned Knowledge: Intelligence is a dump stat for Antipaladins, but Unsanctioned Knowledge can open up a lot of really great spell options.
 Clerics in particular have a lot of really great buffs, and many have long durations.
 Magic Vestments, for example, is a 3rd-level Cleric spell with hours/level duration that can save you a fortune on armor enhancement.
-However, remember that Antipaladins get very few spells per day.
+However, remember that Antipaladins get very few spells per day, so be very selective about the spells you choose.

 - Greater Channel Smite: Allows you to split up the bonus damage dice from Channel Smite.
 Largely pointless.